overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 > Changes the window size to the new width and height, in pixels.

+Note: this function doesn't calculate DPI - so you need to pre-calculate DPI before calling it, or, use [this signature](#changesizechangesizeparams-callback) that calculates DPI - so you don't need to calculate it yourself.

 Parameter           | Type       | Description                                                                                  |
 --------------------| -----------| ---------------------------------------------------------------------------------------------|
 windowId	          | string     | The id or name of the window to resize                                                       |